 The power of ‘yes’ belongs to your teammates, too.
 If they sign on for a project, respect that decision, and expect them to carry out their responsibilities dutifully.
 If you overstep your boundaries in this regard, working together will be more difficult, and make everyone more prone to burnout.

 Protect Your Teammates

 Speaking of your teammates, it’s key to keep an eye open for signs of burnout among them.
 A positive and healthy group will get more done.
-If you find your teammates are often battling illness, exercising poor judgement or just have a generally negative outlook on the work that needs to get done, burnout might be the culprit.
-Check in with your teammates regularly to develop a sense of how they feel about their workload.
+If you find your teammates are often battling illness, exercising poor judgment or just have a generally negative outlook on the work that needs to get done, burnout might be the culprit.
+Check-in with your teammates regularly to develop a sense of how they feel about their workload.
 Implore them to take steps to avoid burnout, if needed.
 Remember to lead by example and practice, don’t preach.

 Keep An Eye on Screen Time

 Lastly, a word about screen time.
 Much is made about the time we spend ‘plugged-in.’
 Everyone has a different threshold for how much time they can spend connected, and it’s important to respect that, especially with your teammates.
 With that said, two concepts can help you make the most of your screen time.
 The first is to understand your purpose.
 What do you want to accomplish during your screen time?
 Set a goal and focus on achieving it.
 The second is to schedule breaks.
 Regular pauses from work can help you maintain focus and clarity for the tasks of the day and stave off the onset of burnout.